-THE TAO OF POLITICS
+THE TAO OF POLITICS BY THE TEAPOTMONK

 Most people think that Taoists should place themselves outside the everyday affairs of wo/men.
 They believe that a GOOD TAOIST should only reiterate Lao Tzu sayings on Pinterest and other social media, preferably accompanied by a nice graphic.
 This is the good path, the safe path, the middle ground that assures no-ones moral or political toes will be stepped upon.